-We offer two different types of treatments:
+We offer several different types of opioid treatment options:

 These drugs do not STOP Addiction, they help with the cravings.